 The symposium planning committee consists of VentureWell’s Phil Weilerstein and Thema Monroe-White, and Ann McKenna of Arizona State University.
 The first meeting was facilitated by Gary Lichtenstein, principal of Quality Evaluation Designs.

-In preparing for the second convening, happening just prior to OPEN 2017 this March, Weilerstein and Monroe-White shared their perspectives on EM, the possible benefits it offers future entrepreneurs and the workforce as a whole, and the need for more research to measure the effectiveness of EM training and education.
+In preparing for the second convening, which took place just prior to OPEN 2017, Weilerstein and Monroe-White shared their perspectives on EM, the possible benefits it offers future entrepreneurs and the workforce as a whole, and the need for more research to measure the effectiveness of EM training and education.
 Below is an excerpt of their conversation.

 What are your thoughts on the benefits to developing an entrepreneurial mindset?